-16. Support Person – Any person chosen by either the complainant or the respondent to provide support to them throughout their interactions with CSSR.
+17. Support Person – Any person chosen by either the complainant or the respondent to provide support to them throughout their interactions with CSSR.
 This person does not actively participate in the process, but can be present at meetings and hearings to provide support to the complainant or respondent.
 The support person cannot be a witness in the matter in question.

-17. University – Ohio university, including all of its regional campuses and online programs.
+18. University – Ohio university, including all of its regional and extension campuses and online programs.

-18. University Appeal Board– A panel of three individuals selected to review appeals as described in Part 8.
+19. University Appeal Board– A panel of three individuals selected to review appeals as described in Part 8.
 The panel will be made up of three individuals from the university hearing board: either one faculty member, one staff member, and one student or one faculty or staff member, and two students.

-19. University Hearing Board– A panel of three individuals who are responsible for hearing matters involving alleged violations of the prohibited conduct part of the “Student Code of Conduct” when the director, associate director, assistant director, or hearing officer in CSSR has determined that suspension or expulsion may be appropriate sanctions if the respondent is found responsible for the charge(s).
+20. University Hearing Board– A panel of three individuals who are responsible for hearing matters involving alleged violations of the prohibited conduct part of the “Student Code of Conduct” when the director, associate director, assistant director, or hearing officer in community standards and student responsibility (CSSR)has determined that suspension or expulsion may be appropriate sanctions if the respondent is found responsible for the charge(s).
 A hearing board is composed of two students and one faculty or staff member.

-20. University Official – Any person employed by the university (including but not limited to faculty, staff, administration, and student staff members) acting within the scope of their job duties.
+21. University Official – Any person employed by the university (including but not limited to faculty, staff, administration, and student staff members) acting within the scope of their job duties.